Who hasn’t been there? You’re hosting a party and a careless guest sloshes some red wine on your light-colored carpet.

 - This recipe at eHow describes a lemon juice application that will work on a rainy day.

-- This How Stuff Works article about the power of lemon as a stain remover says a mixture of lemon juice and water will also remove those dreaded pit stains.
+- This How Stuff Works article about the power of lemon as a stain remover says a mixture of lemon juice and water will also remove those dreaded armpit stains.
 Just be sure you wash the clothes quickly after applying.

-- Two crushed aspirin dissolved in a cup of hot water is also good for perspiration stains, Mrs. Clean says.
+- Two crushed aspirin tablets dissolved in a cup of hot water is also good for perspiration stains, Mrs. Clean says.

 - WD-40 lubricant can remove grease, oil, crayon and lipstick from clothes.
 Who knew?
+In fact, there are scores of ways in which WD-40 can be a life-saver.

 - Unflavored meat tenderizer is a good stain remover for protein-based stains like blood.
 Make a paste with a little water.